One Loss to Rule Them All: Marked Time-to-Event for Structured EHR Foundation Models: Experiments

 To ensure clinical utility, we design a set of clinically meaningful downstream tasks that encompass binary classification, time-to-event prediction, and regression of lab tests.

-{\bf{Binary Classification.}} We consider 7 binary classification tasks from~\citet{pang2025fomoh}, representing prognosis of: \begin{asparaitem} \item Three patient outcomes: In-hospital mortality (Mortality), a length of stay longer than 7 days (LOS), and 30-day readmission (Readmission). \item Two chronic conditions: Celiac and Metabolically Associated Steatotic Liver Disease (MASLD). \item Two acute conditions: Acute Myocardial Infarction (AMI) and Ischemic Stroke (Stroke). \end{asparaitem}
+{\bf{Binary Classification.}} We consider 7 binary classification tasks from~\citet{pang2025fomoh}: \begin{asparaitem} \item Predicting three patient outcomes: In-hospital mortality (Mortality), a length of stay longer than $7$ days (LOS), and $30$-day readmission (Readmission). \item Predicting onset of two chronic conditions: Celiac and Metabolically Associated Steatotic Liver Disease (MASLD). \item Predicting two acute conditions: Acute Myocardial Infarction (AMI) and Ischemic Stroke (Stroke). \end{asparaitem}

 The detailed definition of phenotype diseases can be found in Appendix~\ref{app:classification}.
-Predicting chronic and acute conditions is particularly challenging because of the considered `at-risk' cohort, which increases task difficulty while improving downstream clinical utility.
-We treat chronic conditions as incident onset events and therefore evaluate only the first occurrence, consistent with clinical interest in early identification.
+Predicting chronic and acute conditions is particularly challenging because of the considered `at-risk' cohort, which increases task difficulty while improving downstream clinical utility~\citep{pang2025fomoh}.
+We treat chronic conditions as incident onset events and therefore evaluate only the first occurrence, consistent with clinical interest in early and first identification.
 In contrast, acute conditions may recur, so we include all occurrences and formulate a recursive prediction task to capture repeated risk over time.

 {\bf{Time-to-event.}} Clinical decision-making often depends not only on whether an event will occur, but also on when it is expected to occur.
 To evaluate this capability, we consider time-to-event prediction for four conditions (Celiac, MASLD, AMI, and Stroke).
 For each condition, the prediction time is defined at the discharge of an inpatient visit, and the task is to predict the time until the patient receives the first diagnosis of the corresponding condition.